NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1f_ndvi_time_series.md

 In this lesson, we'll continue to use the Great Smokey Mountains site as an example, this time creating a time series of the mean NDVI within the Chimney Tops 2 Fire perimeter, from 2016-2022.
 We will plot this along with the NDVI time-series derived from Landsat 8 data, and use this to fill in some more detailed temporal information.

+AOP strives to collect every site during peak-greenness, when the predominant vegetation is most photosynthetically active.
+This is so that when comparing data from year to year, the differences are due to actual changes and not just due to the time of year.

 <div id="ds-objectives" markdown="1">

 ## Objectives
 After completing this activity, you will be able to:
- * Compare and scale AOP data to Landsat 8 data
+ * Compare AOP data to Landsat 8 data
- * Understand the difference in temporal resolution between AOP and Landsat data
  * Create an NDVI time series using two sets of data with different timestamps
+ * Understand the trade-offs in different kinds of resolutions (spatial, spectral, and temporal)

 ## Requirements
  * An Earth Engine account.
 You can register for an Earth Engine account <a href="https://code.earthengine.google.com/register" target="_blank">here</a>